-A huge thank you to Museum Development North West who have given us permission to share their extensive list of funders.
-Please note that this page is updated annually, the details below are correct as of August 2019.
+A huge thank you to Museum Development North West who have given us permission to include their extensive list of funders.
+Please note that this page is updated annually, the details below are correct as of March 2021.

 Please refer to websites for up to date information on deadlines, timetabling and grant conditions.
 Some funders, particularly charitable organisations, proactively seek museums to work with and do not accept unsolicited applications.
 These funding streams have not been listed here.

 Anna Plowden Trust

 Grants to support the development of skills in conservation:

 - Anna Plowden / Clothworkers’ Foundation Continuing Professional Development Grants – contribute to the cost of short courses and conferences